istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 - Number of proxy worker threads
 - Protocol
 - CPU cores
-- Number and types of proxy filters, specifically Mixer filter.
+- Number and types of proxy filters, specifically telemetry v2 related filters.

 The latency, throughput, and the proxies' CPU and memory consumption are measured as a function of said factors.

 ### CPU and memory

 Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
-As of Istio 1.1, a proxy consumes about 0.6 vCPU per 1000 requests per second.
+As of Istio 1.7, a proxy consumes about 0.5 vCPU per 1000 requests per second.

 The memory consumption of the proxy depends on the total configuration state the proxy holds.